rgantonio/digiforge/scripts/pnr/voltus/pgv_gen/README.md

 This is the first step before doing power analysis.
 PGV is a library that contains the resistance and electron migration (EM) databases for power analysis.
 This is a requirement as either static or dynamic analysis requires the PGV libraries, annotated with a `.cl` data type.

 There are 3 different PGV libraries that you need to generate:
-- Tech PGV: This is usually automatically generated already so we won't discuss this here.
+- **Tech PGV**: This is usually automatically generated already so we won't discuss this here.
-- Standard Cell PGV: This is usually (or should be) provided by your foundry.
+- **Standard Cell PGV**: This is usually (or should be) provided by your foundry.
-- Macro PGV: This is mostly for memories, custom IPs, or pads.
+- **Macro PGV**: This is mostly for memories, custom IPs, or pads.
 You need to make this.
 We will focus on the macro PGV in this guide.

 Note that in this guide, we assume that you provide also the spice and GDS information for more accurate library extraction.